 Q: do we receive all of the files?

 A: Oh lord no, you don't want that!
 I generally end up with around 2,000-5,000 images following a wedding.
-Most of them are unusable images ... out of focus, overexposed or uninteresting.
+A good portion of them are unusable images ... out of focus, overexposed or uninteresting.
 There are a lot of practice frames from throughout the day.
 It's my job to cull through these images and select the images that do the best job of cohesively telling your story.

 Q: WHAT KIND OF EQUIPMENT DO YOU TYPICALLY BRING WITH YOU ON THE DAY-OF?

 A: I shoot with two camera bodies during a wedding and an array of lenses.
-I prefer to shoot prime lenses so you won't see me lugging around any giant zoom lens.
+I prefer to shoot prime lenses, but did just invest in a 70-200mm that allows me to get some really great intimate shots during the ceremony.
 I do carry back up batteries, memory cards, etc. I try to shoot primarily with natural light, but I am aware this is not always the case so I do bring some lighting gear with me.